aimms/documentation/dataexchange/api.rst

     :param theRequest: string parameter holding the unique identification of the request to add the integer-valued request option to.
     :param intOptionId: parameter holding the Curl id for the option (taken from :token:`dex::client:CurlOptionId`).
     :param optionValue: parameter holding the option value.

+.. js:function::  dex::client::SetDefaultHeaders

+    Using the function :token:`dex::client::AddRequestHeaders` you can specify any HTTP headers you want to add to subsequent request.
+Notice that some Curl options will also result in the addition of HTTP headers to the request.
+The function will return 1 on success, or 0 on failure.

+    :param headers: string parameter over a (user-defined) set of headernames holding the corresponding header values to add to all subsequent requests.

 .. js:function::  dex::client::AddRequestHeaders